What labours must we endure to get there?

 • • • • •

 Lost Horizon (1933), the novel by the English writer, James Hilton, is the origin of Shangri-La, a fictional utopia located somewhere in the Kunlun Mountains on the northern edge of the Himalayan Plateau.
 Various places have been identified or acclaimed as Hilton’s inspiration, including in Kashmir and Tibet, with China having two.
 We visited the one in Yunnan Province in the summer of 2025.
-My poem, however, is about none of these places.
+My poem, however, written before our trip, is about none of these places.